Standard for Therapeutic Communities and Residential Rehabilitation Services

 Assessment

 The initial certification is conducted as a two-stage process.
-The Stage 1 audit involves a review of documentation by the Audit Team to determine your organisation’s readiness to proceed to the Stage 2 certification audit.
+The Stage 1 assessment involves a review of documentation by the Audit Team to determine your organisation’s readiness to proceed to the Stage 2 certificationassessment.
 Your organisation will be provided with advice on areas of potential nonconformity with the standards.
-These should be addressed prior to the Stage 2 audit.
+These should be addressed prior to the Stage 2 assessment.
 The process may be conducted on or off-site, IHCA will discuss this with you.

 Assessment